Hammond Gateway station: Original station

 The station originally had ground-level platforms, but in 1998, those were replaced with high-level platforms to allow for level boarding and increased accessibility.
 A new station building was constructed that year.
 A bench and some platform pavers were salvaged from the old depot and reused to furnish the new structure.

 New station

 In 2017, the NICTD began demolition of houses between Hanover and Brunswick streets to begin construction of a new right-of-way and station.
 The City of Hammond's financial contribution to the West Lake Corridor project was dependent on construction of the new interchange station.
 The new station, dubbed Hammond Gateway, opened on October 18, 2024; the previous station, located 0.15 mi to the east, was closed on the same day.
+Monon Corridor trains began serving the station on March 31, 2026, with the opening of the branch line.